Armaniimus/school-2018/programming_notes/Building_blocks_of_programming.md

 	used to loop over your algorithme

 function
-	used to save an algoritme wich output can change slightly depending on the input
+	used to save an algoritme which output can change slightly depending on the input

 class
 	used to mimic real world objects with methods and properties